dhakarshailendra829/AegisCAN-RT/README.md

 </p>

 ---
-> 📦 **Release v3.0.2:** Performance optimizations, enhanced attack simulation logic, improved telemetry processing, and refined deterministic gateway behavior.
+> **Release v3.0.2:** Performance optimizations, enhanced attack simulation logic, improved telemetry processing, and refined deterministic gateway behavior.
+> **Old Version v3.0.1:**

 ## The Evolution: From Relay to Intelligence
 AegisCAN-RT is no longer just a bridge.
 It is a **Deterministic Automotive Command Center**.
 Version 3.0.2 introduces a high-fidelity Streamlit dashboard, a dedicated Cyber-Attack Simulation engine, and micro-second precision analytics.